 Dental care in the Netherlands

-However, those wanting to access dental services beyond this will need to invest in supplementary dental insurance.
-This will grant them access to a wider range of services and treatments at subsidized costs.
+However, for dental services beyond this, you may need supplementary dental insurance.
+This grants you access to a wider range of services and treatments at subsidized costs.

 The quality of Dutch dental care

 The standard of dental care in the Netherlands is generally very high.
-In fact, the country ranks among the top 10 in the OECD’s 2020 Decayed, Missing, and Filled Teeth Index (DMFT); a European ranking of the countries with the healthiest teeth.
+In fact, the country ranked among the top 10 in the OECD’s 2020 Decayed, Missing, and Filled Teeth Index (DMFT): a European ranking of the countries with the healthiest teeth.

 There are around 8,000 practicing dentists in the Netherlands, all of which operate privately and are registered with the government.
 Most practices are modest undertakings that consist of one dentist (tandarts) and an assistant.
 However, in the major cities, they usually have several dentists, assistants, and dental hygienists, which allows them to diversify their services.